ccxt/ccxt/README.md

 ## The Access To The Repository

 The access to the CCXT Pro repository is prepaid and restricted (by invitation only).
-In order to get the access to the repository, the user must buy an access plan at https://ccxt.pro and visit the repository on GitHub via https://github.com/kroitor/ccxt.pro.

 ## CCXT Pro License